ant-design/ant-design-mini/src/Grid/index.en.md

 # Grid

-The palace grid is used for navigation of multiple sub-functions in the business and has a higher screen effect than the form of a list.
+The palace is used for navigation of multiple sub-functions in the business and has a higher screen effect than the form of a list.

 ## Introduction